aiibd3/Akhbar/README.md

 # akhbar

 ## Features
--Show trending news
+- Show trending news
--Show news details
+- Show news details
--Show reviews for movies
+- Show reviews for movies
--Show actor details
+- Show actor details
--Can search on any news
+- Can search on any news

 ## About project
 Using firebase as database